ccloli/beatsaver-api-backport/README.md

 LOG_REQUEST=true
 ```

-Or if you have multiple hosts are running on your server, you can also use a simple nginx config file:
+Or if you have multiple hosts are running on your server, you can use a simple nginx config file:

 ```conf
 server {